Nihongo Online School

 Concrete Future Goals

 A strong study plan includes clear, realistic objectives for what you’ll do after completing your studies in Japan.
-Vague statements about “contributing to society” aren’t as compelling as specific career or academic plans.
+Vague statements about “contributing to society” or “helping my country develop” are exactly the kind of generic language that weakens an application.

 Whether you intend to pursue further education, return to your home country for employment, or seek work opportunities in Japan (if eligible), articulate these plans clearly.
 Connect how the knowledge, skills, and experiences gained during your studies in Japan will help you achieve these goals.